dantaylor28/the-food-blog/README.md

 At the very bottom of the page is one last button, that if clicked will take you back to the homepage.

+### Blog Category Page
+(blog category pic)

+From the navigation menu at the top of the website, you can use the dropdown 'Browse Categories' to pick what type of blogs or recipes you would like to see.
+When you have made a selection, you will be taken to the categories section of the website.

+At the top of the page, you are greeted with a large banner image along with the title of the category that you have selected.
+The content on this page is determined by which category is chosen by the user when uploading a blog post.
+As the amount of content on this site grows, more categories are sure to be added but for the time being I am trying to keep the amount under ten.
+I considered adding the functionality to let users create their own categories, but I came to the conclusion that this would very quickly become too much to handle.
+Therfore, I have left the decision to add more categories up to the site admin.

+The page layout is very similar to the home page, the obvious exception to this being that you can now easily find a specific recipe or cuisine much faster than scrolling through the entirety of the site.

 ### Upload Blog Page
 (Upload blog image)